preeformance/responsive-web-design/README.md

 # responsive-web-design
-Projects using HTML and CSS to practice Responsive Web Design Certification
+Projects using HTML and CSS to practice responsive web design

-Each project passes all user stories required for FCC.
 These were the first projects I coded from scratch so I learned a lot about what works, what doesn't, and how to keep moving forward.
+My previous endeavors all relied on boiler plates and templates.